The GET

 methods of the Connector

 allow an upstream microservice to make requests over the messaging bus.
 These methods provide HTTP-like semantics: the caller needs to explicitly designate the URL, headers and payload in HTTP form.
 This approach is broadly applicable but suffers from lack of forward compatibility and type safety.
 If the downstream microservice changes the signature of its endpoints, the upstream’s requests may start failing.
-It is also somewhat inconvenience to work at the HTTP level, especially when dealing with marshaling.
+It is also somewhat inconvenient to work at the HTTP level, especially when dealing with marshaling.

 To address these challenges, the code generator creates a client stub for each of the endpoints of the downstream microservice.
 A stub is a type-safe function that wraps the call to the Connector